eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the WorkloadControlLoop executes restarts of the workload, then the WorkloadControlLoop shall:
+When the WorkloadControlLoop executes a workload restart, then the WorkloadControlLoop shall:
 - delete the existing workload via the corresponding runtime connector
 - create a new workload with the stored workload configuration via the corresponding runtime connector